-For single-person households (HOMPOP=1), please code the personal income (nat\RINC) of the respondent here again.
+For single-person households (HOMPOP=1), please code the personal income (nat\RINC) of the respondent here again, if the measurement instrument is identical.

 Please deliver any income information in the local currency of your country.
 Respondents should report/estimate amounts of income as exactly as possible.
 If this cannot be done, classes or brackets may be used.
 If the income information is collected by asking for income classes or brackets, please code class midpoints in local currency.
 The number of digits for the missing values can be extended if this is necessary due to the national currency.